zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG706E

-  RequestContext not prepared for load balancing.
+  RequestContext is not prepared for load balancing.

   **Reason:**